 A city bus service by Sariyah Express is also available for transport from the airport to the North Bus Station in the neighborhood of Tabarbour, Amman.
 Alternatively, you can also request (before boarding) to be dropped off at the Seventh Circle.
 The bus costs 3-4 dinars per person.
 Once you arrive at the bus station (or Seventh Circle), you will have to get a yellow city taxi to take you to your destination.
 You may also get dropped off at the Seventh Circle with baggage in the hold, or anywhere along its route if you happen to be coming with just hand baggage.

-Usually customs is not a problem.
-However, one should pack electronic devices such as MP3 players, PDAs, video recorders, video players or computers in such a way that you can easily find them for customs officials if need be without having to undo all of your luggage.
+Usually customs are not a problem.
+However, one should pack electronic devices such as tablets, notebooks or laptops in such a way that you can easily find them for customs officials without undoing your luggage.

 Visas (Note that visa rules are unpredictable and subject to change)

 For US, EU, Canada, Australia and New Zealand passport holders: We recommend that you obtain a visa from the airport when you arrive here.
-As of April 2014 the cost of a visa at the airport is 40 Jordanian dinars.
+The cost of a visa at the airport is 40 Jordanian dinars per passport holder.
 Alternatively, you may seek to obtain a multiple-entry tourist visa for Jordan from the Jordanian embassy located within your country of passport.
 On the visa application under “Purpose of Visit” write “visit and study.”
 Most likely they will grant the visa for three months starting from the date of issuance, so be aware of the timing.